Pandas-Quant-Finance/pandas-ta/Readme.md

 # Pandas TA Quant

 Basically a wrapper around [tulipy][e1] indicators.
 The library fully builds on top of pandas and pandas_df_commons, therefore allows to deal with MultiIndex easily.
-For example it is very convinent to have bars (open, high, low, close data) of multiple assets as a MultiIndex in either rows or columns or both.
+For example, it is very convenient to have bars (open, high, low, close data) of multiple assets as a MultiIndex in either rows or columns or both.

 | Date                |   ('spy', 'Open') |   ('spy', 'High') |   ('spy', 'Low') |   ('spy', 'Close') |   ('spy', 'Volume') |   ('spy', 'Dividends') |   ('spy', 'Stock Splits') |   ('gld', 'Open') |   ('gld', 'High') |   ('gld', 'Low') |   ('gld', 'Close') |   ('gld', 'Volume') |   ('gld', 'Dividends') |   ('gld', 'Stock Splits') |